Join us for WaterWORKS 2025- Jan. 14, 2025

 The Cape Cod Catboat Crew Challenge: An Interactive Maritime Science Adventure

-Stem Students
+Stem students

 This “challenge” is a set of middle school lessons created by Stacey Klimkosky, who participated in the 2016 Cape Cod Regional STEM Network Teacher-in-Residence Program with the Cape Cod Maritime Museum.
 What she created pulls together the history on display at the museum and STEM experiences in a way sure to excite and inspire students to see science and engineering in the world around us.